 The project has three main outputs:

-- A short co-authored book written with Rodney Harrison provisionally titled Inheriting the Anthropocene: Towards a More-than-Human Critical Heritage Studies
+- A short co-authored book written with Rodney Harrison provisionally titled Inheriting the Anthropocene: Heritage in More-than-Human Worlds

 - An interdisciplinary symposium around the theme ‘Deterritorialising the Future’